-There are a lot of different methods out there for cooking bacon.
-You can bake it, broil it, pan-fry it, microwave it, griddle it, waffle-iron it, and more!
-(For even more ideas, check out my post at the link below!)
-And for every way you can cook bacon, there’s a group of people out there who think that’s the only “true” way to make it.
-Bacon is a pretty universally loved food, but there is very little consensus on the best way to cook or eat it!
+There are a lot of different methods out there for cooking bacon—you can bake it, broil it, pan-fry it, microwave it, griddle it, and waffle-iron it.
+(For more on all of those methods, check out my post at the link below!)
+For every way you can cook bacon, there’s a group of people out there who think that’s the only “true” way to make it.

-With that in mind, I realize that today’s post could stir up some controversy.
-Because today I’ll be sharing two different ways to cook up crispy bacon, and they both involve using the microwave.
-(Gasp!)
-But before you grab your torch and pitchfork, I’ll ask you just to keep an open mind!
-Check out these two methods for making deliciously crispy bacon, along with the “pros” and “cons” for each method.
-You know what they say, “don’t knock it til you try it!” :-)
+But before you grab your torch and pitchfork, I’d ask you to keep an open mind, at least until you finish learning about these two methods for making deliciously crispy bacon, as well as the “pros” and “cons” of each method.
+You know what they say—”don’t knock it til you try it!” :-)

 Method #1: Microwaved Bacon

 Prepare a microwave-safe plate with 4 sheets of paper towel.
 Place 2-5 pieces of bacon* on top of the paper towels in a single layer, then cover them with 2 more sheets of paper towel.
-Place the plate in your microwave and cook for 1 minute per slice of bacon on the plate.
-And voila, you’ll have delicious strips of crispy bacon in no time!
+Place the plate in your microwave, cook for 1 minute per slice of bacon on the plate, and voila, you’ll have delicious strips of crispy bacon in no time!

 *Note: This is not a good method to use for thick-cut bacon.
 It won’t get cooked all the way through and you’ll end up with a greasy mess.
-I like the Smithfield brand of bacon that I buy at Walmart, because the slices are perfect.
-Not too thick, not too thin.
-But that’s just my opinion! :-)
+I like the Smithfield brand of bacon at Walmart for this, because the slices aren’t too thick or too thin.
+Just my two cents!

 - No mess!
 The paper towels absorb all the grease, and you can just toss them out afterwards.